-Chris Galliers Africa Regional Representative & Chairman Game Rangers Association of Africa chrisgalliers@gameranger.co.za with a Wildlife Poisoning Prevention Workshop hosted by long-standing GRAA member and poisoning expert Tim Snow.
-This was well attended by GRAA members as well as field rangers from the International Anti-Poaching Foundation (IAPF), Victoria Falls Anti-Poaching Unit (VFAPU) and Zimparks.
-Poisoning has been a problem in Zimbabwe in recent times and this workshop will hopefully go a long way to ensure that every effort is made to get this under control.
+Africa

+Chris Galliers

+Africa Regional Representative & Chairman Game Rangers Association of Africa chrisgalliers@gameranger.co.za

+At the end of April 2014 the Game Rangers' Association of Africa (GRAA) hosted its 44th Annual General Meeting at Nakavango Camp, Stanley and Livingstone Game Reserve in Victoria Falls, Zimbabwe.
+The event was attended by rangers from far and wide with members travelling from South Africa, Zambia, Namibia, Botswana and of course from within Zimbabwe itself.

+The event began on Wednesday 29th April

+with a Wildlife Poisoning Prevention

+Workshop hosted by long-standing GRAA

+member and poisoning expert Tim Snow.
+This

+was well attended by GRAA members as well

+as field rangers from the International AntiPoaching Foundation (IAPF), Victoria Falls

+Anti-Poaching Unit (VFAPU) and Zimparks.

+Poisoning has been a problem in Zimbabwe

+in recent times and this workshop will

+hopefully go a long way to ensure that every

+effort is made to get this under control.
 Tim

+has plans to continue his work in the area in the near future.